The Early Years Learning Framework at Aranda Preschool

 By working together parents and educators can enhance a child’s learning and wellbeing.
 As the most important person in your child’s life, you can make a difference by speaking regularly with the team about your child’s progress.

-Priority will be given to families who reside in Aranda, followed by the siblings of currently enrolled familes, followed by new families from Cook and Bruce.
-Those new families from Cook and Bruce who cannot be offered a place at Aranda Primary School will be directed to other schools in their placement area.
+Priority will be given to families who reside in Aranda, followed by the siblings of currently enrolled familes, followed by new families from Cook.
+Those new families from Cook who cannot be offered a place at Aranda Primary School will be directed to other schools in their placement area.
+Not that for 2018 onwards Aranda Primary School no longer has the suburb of Bruce included in its Priority Enrolment Area.

 As has been our policy for a number of years, we will not be considering applications from outside these suburbs.
 For more information about our enrolment policies and to access the new Directorate online enrolment form, please refer to our Enrolments webpage.